mainmatter/mainmatter.com/src/posts/2022-10-12-making-a-bet-on-rust.md

 that eventually Rust will be a reasonable choice for building complete API servers as well.
-That problem space still requires some exploration to develop and establish best practices and architectures and we're excited to bring in our years long experience building web apps of all kinds to help do this for the benefit of our clients and the ecosystem overall.
-Establishing these patterns and building consensus across the community will eventually drive adoption of Rust on the web even further as it makes Rust more accessible for even more teams.
+That problem space still requires some exploration to develop and establish best practices and architectures and we're excited to bring in our years-long experience building web apps of all kinds to help do this for the benefit of our clients and the ecosystem overall.
+Establishing these patterns and building consensus across the community will eventually drive adoption of Rust on the web even further as it makes Rust more accessible for more teams.

 Of course there's also WASM – while that sees adoption outside of the browser (e.g. via the